Updated on October 12, 2025

 The drive from Melbourne on Highway One to Colac and then down to Port Campbell takes about 3 hours, non-stop.

 From the Melbourne city centre, it is about a 20-minute drive up and over the West Gate Bridge.
-This first section of the drive, following Highway One (Australia’s National Highway), is quite straightforward and not especially interesting.
+This first section of the drive, following Highway One (Australia’s National Highway), is relatively straightforward and not especially interesting.

 Port Campbell National Park

-Port Campbell is a sweet little fishing village with a good beach, great cafes, fabulous accommodation and about 10 minutes drive from the famous 12 Apostles and the Port Campbell National Park.
+Port Campbell is a sweet little fishing village with a good beach, great cafes, fabulous accommodation and about 10 minutes’ drive from the famous 12 Apostles and the Port Campbell National Park.

 London Bridge, The Arch and the Grotto

 Just past Port Campbell, towards Warrnambool, are three stopping points if you choose.
-It is a 5-minute drive to the Arch then another short distance to see what is left of the famous ‘London Bridge’ and another couple of minutes to ‘The Grotto’ (we love the Grotto).
+It is a 5-minute drive to the Arch, then another short distance to see what is left of the famous ‘London Bridge’ and another couple of minutes to ‘The Grotto’ (we love the Grotto).

 Great Ocean Road Self Drive Tour London Bridge